How to Evaluate and Repair Your HVAC System After a Coastal Storm in Wilmington NC

 Outdoor Unit Assessment

 Corrosion assessment is critical in coastal areas.
-Fresh water flooding is bad enough, but salt water exposure requires replacement of virtually all components even if they currently function.
-The technician should specifically look for green oxidation on copper tubing and white corrosion on aluminum surfaces.
+Fresh water flooding is bad enough, but salt water exposure requires replacement of virtually all components—even those currently functioning.
+Technicians look specifically for green oxidation on copper tubing and white corrosion on aluminum surfaces.

 Indoor Equipment Evaluation

 Your air handler or furnace needs equally thorough inspection.
 If located in a basement or crawl space that flooded, the unit likely requires replacement.
-HVAC equipment that is under your home has quite a few electrical and gas components that don't perform very well when wet, with electrical components that can short out and fail and gas systems with valves and controls that may fail if flooded.
+HVAC equipment in these locations has electrical and gas components that don't perform well when wet—electrical components short out and fail, while gas system valves and controls may fail if flooded.

 The blower motor, control board, and safety switches all suffer water damage.
 Gas valves in furnaces are particularly problematic because internal corrosion isn't visible externally but causes safety issues later.